-The success and hard work of around 2,000 graduates was recognised with graduation ceremonies held in Hobart over the weekend.
+The hard work of more than 2,000 graduates was recognised during the winter 2018 graduation ceremonies held in Hobart and Launceston.

 The winter graduations were held in Hobart on Friday, 10 August and Saturday, 11 August.